 Top Things to Do in Italy

-1. Tour the canals of Venice
+1. Tour the Canals of Venice

 See why Venice is considered one of Italy’s best cities to visit!
 Walk amongst the canals and discover all the secret nooks that the city hides.
+It’s best suited to couples with a romantic feel in the air here.

 how much does a trip to Venice cost